mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/upgrade/index.md

 Currently, updating the package may trigger an update of a subset or all the components managed by this framework, depending on whether new versions of these components or related ones are part of the new release.

 Updating these components means the Kubernetes cluster may experience some downtime or, in the worst-case scenario, cease to function properly.
-And while we are committed to make the user experience as robust and smooth as possible, fact is there is no such thing as fail-proof software.
+And while we are committed to make the user experience as robust and smooth as possible, in fact is there is no such thing as fail-proof software.

-Before updating the package version, **proceed cautiously and always backup your data**.
+<p class="message--important"><strong>IMPORTANT: </strong>Before updating the package version, proceed cautiously and always back up your data.</p>

 In the future, we will be integrating the disaster-recovery functionality so you can easily revert to the previous functioning state.

 ## Updating package vs updating package options

 When a new package is available, you will have the option to update to the new version.
-If you haven't updated the package in a while, it may be that an update to the most recent package version is not allowed and you will be informed on how to proceed.
+If you have not updated the package in a while, it may be that an update to the most recent package version is not allowed and you will be informed on how to proceed.
-Note that the DC/OS Open edition requires some additional [steps](#dcos-open-edition) to update the package version.
+Note that the DC/OS requires some additional [steps](#dcos) to update the package version.

-However, you may simply want to update package options, for example, in order to change the resources allocated to one type of Kubernetes component.
+However, you may only want to update package options, for example, in order to change the resources allocated to one type of Kubernetes component.
-Do have in mind that package options updates may also mean the Kubernetes cluster may experience some downtime or, in the worst-case scenario, cease to function properly.
+Keep in mind that package options updates may also mean the Kubernetes cluster may experience some downtime or, in the worst-case scenario, cease to function properly.

-Before updating package options, **proceed cautiously and always backup your data**.
+<p class="message--important"><strong>IMPORTANT: </strong>Before updating package options, proceed cautiously and always back up your data.</p>

 # Updating the package version